coder-wolf/RL-basics/README.md

-# A Curated RL materials, collecting here, as I learn
+# A Curated RL materials, I'm using to learn
 This is just a personal documentation/learning notes, that I'm organizing while I learn.